Ever struggled to stop yourself from doing something that you know is bad for your business?

 The sunk cost fallacy is a common pitfall in business decision-making.
 You can overcome this by focusing on the project's potential rather than the sunk costs already incurred.

-How Does Sunk Cost Fallacy Effect The Product?
+How Does Sunk Cost Fallacy Affect the Product?

 When the sunk cost fallacy is present in your product, you may be tempted to keep working on it even after it becomes clear that it's not working.
 You may feel like you can't just waste all of the time and money already invested into it—even though there are better uses for those resources elsewhere.